E-Learning Module, 'People in criminal proceedings"

 Learning Network West has produced an Assessed Learning Practice Information Pack.
 The purpose of this information pack is to provide you with an insight into the placing of social work student in a voluntary or private organisation (agency).
 It includes the benefits of taking on a social work student, the expectations that must be met, those involved within the student placement experience, and how the practice learning opportunities will proceed.
 Click here to download pack.

-Autism Spectrum Disorder Awareness Autism Spectrum Disorder (ASD) is a life-long condition which cannot be cured but it is not a mental illness.
+Autism Spectrum Condition Awareness Autism Spectrum Condition (ASC) is a life-long condition which cannot be cured but it is not a mental illness.

 ASD is categorised by difficulties with:

 The Autism Resource Centre (ARC) which is run by Glasgow City Council provides Autism awareness training opportunities for Glasgow City Council staff, other agencies, parents, carers and stakeholders.

 The ARC has developed and produced an innovative learning experience which provides Autism awareness as seen through the eyes of a young person with Aspergers Syndrome called Aspen.

 Aspergers is a condition linked to ASD.
 The Team at the ARC want to encourage learners to make their acquaintance with Aspen.
 This course gives the information and knowledge to help you understand the strengths, differences and difficulties of those on the Autism Spectrum.
 This is an excellent and fun learning opportunity.